Which one would we choose?

 The 1000 has a rubber strip that runs down the front of the brush for grip and style.
-The 1000 comes in 3 colour options all White, Blue and White and Black and White.
-The rubber on the front is what changes in colour, the sides and rear of the handle is always a gloss white.
+The 1000 comes in 3 color options all White, Blue and White and Black and White.
+The rubber on the front is what changes in color, the sides and rear of the handle is always a gloss white.

-There is an all white colour option for the 7000 but this is generally a lot more expensive and not sold as widely as the Black colour option.
+There is an all white color option for the 7000 but this is generally a lot more expensive and not sold as widely as the Black color option.

 Both brushes do a good job of brushing your teeth.
 Both will remove more plaque than a manual brush and leave your mouth feeling fresh and clean after each use.

 Technically, the Pro 7000 delivers a little more power via pulsation on the Daily Clean mode, but noticing this or telling the difference is essentially impossible.
 I wished to mention it for the record, but the reality is, it makes little difference.

 What makes the 1000 appealing is the simple no nonsense approach of having just 1 cleaning mode.
 The 7000 has the same Daily Clean mode but also has Gum Care, Sensitive, Whitening, Deep Clean and Tongue Cleaning.

 All of these work slightly differently to achieve different results.
 Not all of us need these extra modes, but they can bring benefits if you suffer from sensitive teeth and gums particularly, thanks to the reduced power options.